btmartin721/SNPio/README.md

 ![SNPio Logo](snpio/img/snpio_logo.png)

-**SNPio** is a Python package designed to streamline the process of reading, filtering, encoding, and analyzing genotype data.
+**SNPio** is a Python package designed to streamline the process of reading, filtering, encoding, and analyzing genotype alignments.
 It supports VCF, PHYLIP, STRUCTURE, and GENEPOP file formats, and provides high-level tools for visualization, downstream machine learning analysis, and population genetic inference.

 ---